Overview

 Project progress and project planning

 Swissgrid carried out the civil engineering work from 2017 to autumn 2019.
 During this time, the pylon foundations were reinforced and the concrete bases renovated at each pylon location.
-The next step involves reinforcing or replacing the pylons where necessary.
-Swissgrid is planning to undertake the first stage of the construction work (from Zernez to La Punt) in 2021, and the second stage (from Pradella to Zernez) will follow in 2022.
-All pylons will receive a green protective coating.
-The grid project is expected to be completed by the end of 2022.
+The next step involved reinforcing or replacing the pylons where necessary.
+Swissgrid planned to undertake the first stage of the construction work (from Zernez to La Punt) in 2021, and the second stage (from Pradella to Zernez) followed in 2022.